June 6, 2017

 Corporate ideology must change

-Corporate leaders have so much to loose.
-This is why they are so reluctant to tear down those walls of bureaucracy
+Business leaders have so much to lose.
+That is why they are so reluctant to tear down these walls of bureaucracy.

 Featured image for "Corporate ideology must change"